whoami730/cs741-project/fsr/lfsr.md

 Linear Feedback Shift Register is a shift register whose input bit is a function of it's previous state.\
 Let's say we want to generate random bits using n-bit LFSR with seed $ S = S_1, S_2, ..., S_n$.
 Some fixed values lets say $a_1, a_2,... , a_n$ are used to compute the next input bit (these $a_i$'s are also called feedback polynomial or combination coefficients).
 Next input bit is given by the formula:
 $$S_{n} = \sum_{j=1}^{j=n}a_j*S_{n-j}$$
-After computing the next bit ($S_N$), the rightmost bit is of the input is considered as *output bit* and the newly computed bit is attached to the left and the process is repated **k** number of times (called steps or cycles).
+After computing the next bit ($S_N$), the rightmost bit of the input is considered as *output bit* and the newly computed bit is attached to the left and the process is repated **k** number of times (called steps or cycles).
 This gives the *$k$* bits of output which is than used in cryptographic systems or for some other purpose.
 <!-- ![](16bit-lfsr.png) -->

 During every such step, the $a_i$'s remain the same, as the next input bit is linearly dependent on the previous bits thorough $a_i$'s.
 Given sufficient number of output bits, we can successfully guess a minimal feedback polynomial and minimal size of LFSR such that we can successfully generate the same random bits.